jonegil/gui-with-gio/egg_timer/03_button.md

   - `startButton` is our button, a clickable widget.
   - `th` is the material theme, and sets the fonts to be gofonts

-- The `for e:= range w.Events() ` loop is more interesting:
-   - `w.Events()` gets us the _channel_ through which events are delivered.
-We simply listen to this channel forever.

-- Then ... what's this `e:= e.(type)` thing.
-It's actually a neat thing, known as a [type switch](https://tour.golang.org/methods/16) that allows us to take different actions depending on the `type` of event that's being processed.

-- In our case, we're only interested if the event is a `system.FrameEvent`.
+- Inside the loop we, so far, are only interested if the event is a `system.FrameEvent`.
 If it is:

   - We define a new _graphical context_, or `gtx`.
-It receives the pointer to `ops` as well as the event
+As you remember, it receives the pointer to `ops` as well as the event

   - `btn` is declared as the actual button, with theme `th`, and a pointer to the `startButton` widget.
 We also define the text that is displayed (note how the text is purely a something that is displayed on the button, not part of the stateful widget the button actually is.)